Bouchout Castle: Meise Botanic Garden

-Bouchout Castle (nr.
-3 at the map to the left) is somewhat below the centre of the National Botanic Garden of Belgium and can be easily reached from the main entrance.
+Bouchout Castle (no. 3 at the map to the left) is somewhat below the centre of Meise Botanic Garden and can be easily reached from the main entrance.
 To the south of the castle, the Garden Shop (number 4) at the Tenant Farm displays a large number of botanical items and books related to the garden.
-Further to the south-east, a large complex of greenhouses (number 5) enables the visitors to travel through various climates such as the rainforest, the mediterranean and drought-monsoon greenhouses.
-The large western part of Bouchout Domain includes a field of large oaks (number 20), beehouses (number 38), wild roses (number 36) and maple trees (number 23).
+Further to the southeast, a large complex of greenhouses (number 5) enables the visitors to travel through various climates such as the rainforest, the Mediterranean and drought-monsoon greenhouses.
+The large western part of the Bouchout Domain includes a field of large oaks (number 20), beehouses (number 38), wild roses (number 36) and maple trees (number 23).
 To the east of Bouchout Castle, the former Orangery (number 10) harbours a place to relax, drink and eat.

-At 17 June 2010, Bouchout Castle hosted the former Prime Minister of the Netherlands.
+On 17 June 2010, Bouchout Castle hosted the former Prime Minister of the Netherlands.
 Jan-Peter Balkenende gave a farewell party for his European friends, including Angela Merkel, Chancellor of Germany.